V4Fire/Client/src/components/base/b-router/README.md

 };
 ```

-#### Scrolling to the specified coordinates after a transition
+#### Scrolling to the specified coordinates after transition

-If we want to create logic when the router automatically scrolls a page to the specified coordinates after switching to a new route,
+If we want to create logic when the router automatically scrolls the page to the given coordinates after switching to a new route,
-we can use the `autoScroll` property (by default, it's enabled).
+we can use the `autoScroll` property (it's enabled by default).
 To set default coordinates for a route, use the `scroll` option.

 ```js
 export default {